 Continue your ISEA membership after you retire.
-Click on the brochure to learn more about the benefits and cost of retired membership.
-The benefits include access to NEA Click & Save, the NEA Member Benefits Medicare Supplement insurance and Long-Term Care insurance as well as liability coverage for periodic substitute teaching.
-Consider joining the 2100-plus ISEA Retired members who continue to reap the benefits of membership.
+Click here to learn more about the benefits and cost of retired membership.
+The benefits include access to NEA Click & Save, the NEA Member Benefits Medicare Supplement insurance and Long-Term Care insurance as well as liability coverage for substitute teaching.
+Consider joining the 2200-plus ISEA Retired members who continue to reap the benefits of membership.

-ISEA members can find the current committee members and recent newsletters – the Retired Review – the current conference agenda, a link to the ISEA Retired Facebook page and information about the Retired Education Friends (REF) Program.
+ISEA Retired members can find the current standing committee members and recent newsletters – the Retired Review -, the current conference agenda, a link to the ISEA Retired Facebook page and information about the Retired Education Friends (REF) Program.
 Note: you must login first to get access to members-only material.
 Other publications members receive include NEA Today for Retired Members and the ISEA Communique.

-ISEA-Retired members help local associations with their membership drives and recertification votes, lobby legislators during the day while active members are in the classroom and express support for continuation of IPERS.
-Members can be elected as delegates to the April ISEA Delegate Assembly and the late June NEA-Retired Annual meeting.
-ISEA-Retired members already have representation on the ISEA Executive Board and several committees including Better Teaching and Learning, PAC Central Committee, Multicultural, Protecting Member Rights and the TLC Implementation Task Force.
+ISEA Retired members help local associations with their membership drives and recertification votes, lobby legislators during the day while active members are in the classroom and express support for continuation of IPERS.
+Members can be elected as delegates to the ISEA Delegate Assembly and the late June NEA-Retired Annual meeting.
+ISEA Retired members already have representation on the ISEA Executive Board and several committees including Better Teaching and Learning, PAC Central Committee, Multicultural, NICE, Protecting Member Rights and the TLC Implementation Task Force.

 NEA-Retired membership today is more than 300,000 and we continue to lead the way in public education and on critical issues.
 We work with NEA members to:

 Whether you are already retired or just thinking about retirement down the road, there are many advantages to being an NEA-Retired member.
 They include:

 – Staying connected with fellow NEA members and programs

 – Opportunities to share your expertise by volunteering and mentoring

 – NEA political and legislative efforts to protect your retirement resources